 We are halfway through the 2023 Arizona Fall League season and that means it’s time for an update on the Mesa Solar Sox.
 The Cubs are one of five teams that make up the Mesa Solar Sox, who play their home games at Sloan Park, the Spring Training home of the Cubs.
 The other four team that make up the Solar Sox this year are the Astros, Athletics, Orioles and Yankees.

 After a disastrous week 2 when the Solar Sox went 0-6, Mesa did win some games this week.
 But while a 2-4 week is certainly “better,” it still wasn’t good.
 Mesa’s 5-13 overall record puts them firmly in last place in the six-team AFL.
 But some of the Cubs players did have a solid week and one is making a bid for MVP.

-Here are the four games that the Solar Sox played this past week.
+Here are the six games Mesa played this past week.
 The home team is listed second.

 Here’s how the individual Cubs on the Solar Sox did this past week.

 Alcántara had a huge game in Monday’s win.
 In the top of the 10th, he stole what would have at least been an RBI double at the wall and possibly a two-run home run with a terrific catch up against the center field wall.
 Then in the bottom of the inning, Alcántara hit a two-run walk-off home run.
 Alcántara finished Monday’s game going 2 for 4 with a double, the walk-off home run, a walk and a hit-by-pitch.

 After Monday, Alcántara struggled.
 In three games, he went 0 for 11 with two walks and a hit batsman.
 For the week, Alcántara finished 2 for 15 with three walks and two hit-by-pitch.
 He scored four runs and drove in four.

 Alcántara played center field three times this week and in right once.